Amareshsh/amaresh-portfolio/README.md

 # amaresh-portfolio
-This is my personal website built to show case my competencies to potential business transforming there IT services.
+This is my personal website built to show case my competencies to potential business transforming their IT services.